December 2022 / MARKETS & ECONOMY

 A Closer Look at Quantitative Tightening Implications

-The Federal Reserve (Fed) has begun the process of shrinking its balance sheet1 by reducing its holdings of Treasury securities and agency mortgage-backed securities (MBS) by not reinvesting the proceeds from maturities.
+The Federal Reserve (Fed) has begun the process of shrinking its balance sheet by reducing its holdings of Treasury securities and agency mortgage-backed securities (MBS) by not reinvesting the proceeds from maturities.
 This process is known as quantitative tightening (QT).
 The previous time the Fed undertook a QT program was in 2017–2019, when the Fed’s balance sheet was about USD 4.5 trillion—it is almost double that figure now.
-That QT effort ended abruptly after bank reserves, or the checking account balances of commercial banks left at the Fed, dropped below the minimum level needed to ensure smooth functioning of short-term funding markets where financial institutions borrow from each other for short time periods, driving a disruptive interest rate spike in those markets.
+That QT effort ended abruptly after bank reserves dropped below the minimum level needed to ensure smooth functioning of funding markets, driving a disruptive spike in short-term interest rates.

 The Fed’s balance sheet has since grown substantially as the central bank launched a huge quantitative easing (QE) program to buy bonds and support the economy in response to the onset of the coronavirus pandemic.
 With the Fed now shrinking its balance sheet at nearly double the pace of 2017–2019, attention has once more turned to the minimum level of bank reserves needed to keep short-term funding markets operating smoothly.
 We believe that this point of minimum reserves is higher than during the previous QT cycle and that policymakers risk running into financial stability concerns sooner than they appear to expect, potentially forcing the Fed to end its QT effort.